muzixiaowuwuyi/application-excercise/README.md

 3.  setup a Database at planetscale.
 4. Configure the database connection in the `.env` file with your Planetscale credentials.
 5. Set up the Prisma schema for the blog post and migrate to the database.
+6. Run `npx prisma studio` and pre-populate your DB with data.
-6. Run the development server using `npm run dev`.
+7. Run the development server using `npm run dev`.

 Task Details:
 -------------